kubesphere/website/content/en/docs/project-user-guide/application-workloads/container-image-settings.md

 {{< notice note >}}

-The CPU resource is measure in CPU units, or **Core** in KubeSphere.
+The CPU resource is measured in CPU units, or **Core** in KubeSphere.
 The memory resource is measured in bytes, or **Mi** in KubeSphere.

 {{</ notice >}}